 Thank you for visiting! |

 Hello!
-I'm an interdisciplinary social scientist specialized in ethnicity and race, social movements, geopolitics, and queer theory.
+I'm an interdisciplinary social scientist specialized in ethnicity and nationalism, international political economy, gender/sexuality, and cultural ecology.
 My research engages with Indigenous and diasporic communities in the Asia-Pacific and North America to cultivate knowledge, kinship, and power.

 education